NLe1/v4/content/featured/SpotifyProfile/index.md

 showInProjects: true
 ---

-Feeling such hassle to use Twitter API with WOEID ? 🐦🐦 EzWOEID provide fast, seamless WOEID indexed lookup //TODO: migrate to decoupled API
+Feeling such hassle about using Twitter API with WOEID ? 🐦🐦 EzWOEID provide fast, seamless WOEID indexed lookup dashboard.